noawe-boi/NoahsObsidianSync/Year 11 Chemistry IA4.md

 ##### Specific and relevant research question

-*Does the addition of biofuel, Ethanol, to unleaded gasoline produce less carbon dioxide per kWh of energy produced in comparison to pure unleaded gasoline?*
+*Does the addition of biofuel, Ethanol, to unleaded gasoline produce less carbon dioxide per kWh of energy produced in comparison to regular unleaded gasoline?*
 ##### Relevant Sources